 Here are some other ways to encourage positive communication with teens:

 Try not to react.
-If your teen shares a bit of information, try to listen without judgement or reaction.
+If your teen shares a bit of information, try to listen without judgment or reaction.
 Simply hear what they are saying and then ask a question about it without offering your opinion.

 Don't participate in the drama.
 If your teen shares a concern, create a safe space with a positive, problem-solving attitude.
 This helps avoid making your teen feel it is an overwhelming problem.
 Be a calm voice of reason.